ArchiveBox/docs/Web-Archiving-Community.md

 #### From the Webrecorder team
  - [Webrecorder.io](https://webrecorder.io/) An open-source personal archiving server that uses pywb under the hood
  - [pywb](https://github.com/webrecorder/pywb) The python wayback machine, the codebase forked off archive.org that powers webrecorder
+ - [warcit](https://github.com/webrecorder/warcit) Create a warc file out of a folder full of assets
+ - [WebArchivePlayer](https://github.com/ikreymer/webarchiveplayer#auto-load-warcs) A tool for replaying web archives
+ - [warcio](https://github.com/webrecorder/warcio) fast streaming asynchronous WARC reader and writer

+#### From the Old Dominion University: Web Science Team
  - [ipwb](https://github.com/oduwsdl/ipwb) A distributed web archiving solution using pywb with ipfs for storage
- - [warcit](https://github.com/webrecorder/warcit) Create a warc file out of a folder full of assets

-#### Bookmarking + Archiving
- - [Pocket Premium](https://getpocket.com) Bookmarking tool that provides an archiving service in their paid version, run by Mozilla
- - [Pinboard](https://pinboard.in) Bookmarking tool that provides archiving in a paid version, run by a single independent developer
- - [Wallabag](https://wallabag.org) / [Wallabag.it](https://wallabag.it) Self-hostable web archiving server that can import via RSS
- - [Shaarli](https://github.com/shaarli/Shaarli) Self-hostable bookmark tagging, archiving, and sharing service
+ - [archivenow](https://github.com/oduwsdl/archivenow) tool that pushes urls into all the online archive services like Archive.is and Archive.org
+ - [WAIL](https://github.com/n0tan3rd/wail) Electron app version of the original [wail](https://github.com/machawk1/wail) for creating and interacting with web archives
+ - [warcreate](https://github.com/machawk1/warcreate) a Chrome extension for creating WARCs from any webpage

 #### Other Public Archiving Services
  - https://archive.is / https://archive.today